unstoppabledomains/dev-docs/identity/quickstart/retrieve-client-credentials.md

 ## Step 2: Choose Your Integration Path

-There are several ways to integrate with Login with Unstoppable, which are listed in the table below.
+There are several ways to integrate with Unstoppable Login, which are listed in the table below.

 Because pop-ups are a more integration friendly approach, every integration path except for **Login without Pop-up** and **Node.js Server** uses them by default.
 You can use redirects instead with the `login()` method of `@uauth/js` or the `shouldLoginWithRedirect` configuration option for other `@uauth/*` libraries.